Blogs

 Dong Xuan Market is the largest and most popular market in the Old Quarter ( Source: Collected)

 One more attraction of shopping in the Old Quarter are night markets.
 The most well-known is the Friday, Saturday, Sunday evening Weekend Night Market.
 Stretching along Hang Dao Street and environs, this market becomes a lively street festival including vendors offering a range of items.
-Anyone wishing to enjoy Hanoi’s vibrant nightlife and commercial scene has to visit The Night Market.
+Anyone wishing to enjoy Hanoi’s vibrant nightlife and commercial scene has to visit Hanoi night markets.

 Artisan Shops